Luizmontagner/Atlas-Gym/AtlasGym/README.md

 <a></a>
 #### Icons

 I have used [Font Awesome](https://fontawesome.com/ "Font Awesome") to implement the icons to social media area.
 I have styled the icons according the website colors.
-The navigation menu will transform into a hamburger icon to make it more simple to use on mobile.
+The navigation menu will transform into a hamburger icon to make it more simple to use on tablet and mobile.

 #### Colors